lionelc/documentdb/docs/v1/rbac-public-design.md

 #### Database level

-To grant CreateCollection at the Mongo Database level we need to grant CREATE to a PG role for the entire schema.
+To grant CreateCollection at the compatible Database level we need to grant CREATE to a PG role for the entire schema.

 **Feedback**
 There is privilege creep here where the user will be able to create more than just tables